 Training with Doula Ireland

-Over the years I have trained with several organisations.
+Over the years I have continued my education and trained with several organisations.
 Each Doula training I've experienced offers something different but I've found DONA International embraces the essence of what a Doula is and the doula 'spirit' of unconditional, compassionate support and ethical business practices.
-It was for this reason that I chose DONA to certify as a trainer.
+It was for this reason that I chose DONA to certify and recertify as a trainer.
 DONA International sets the bar high for trainers with an in-depth application and selection process to become an approved doula trainer.

 With over 12,000 members worldwide I'm proud to have an opportunity to teach the gold standard of Doula training representing DONA International in Ireland.
 Naturally the focus of the training is on working as a doula within Irish maternity services, I believe it's important that the Doula has a clear understanding and experience of the unique maternity care offerings that their clients will be faced with here in Ireland as well as the opportunities to develop as a birth professional with a thorough understanding of the 'business' of being a doula.

 The DONA philosophy is simple but profound – “how will she remember this”?
 If all you do as a Doula is keep this at the forefront of your own mind and 'Doula' from the heart instead of the head then you can’t go wrong.